 Emergency Dentist FAQ's

-If you call the office after normal hours, press 5 to leave a message on the emergency line.
-Your call will be returned personally and promptly by Dr. Eunson.
+If you are a current patient need to reach Dr. Eunson for an urgent dental issue after normal hours, please call 484.301.5378 and leave a message.
+Your call will be returned personally and promptly by Dr. Eunson (usually within an hour.)
 Please be sure that you DO NOT block caller ID when you are awaiting a return phone call.

 Any true dental emergency, like an injury to the teeth or gums, can be potentially serious and should NOT be ignored.
 Ignoring a dental problem can increase the risk of permanent damage as well as the need for more extensive and expensive treatment later.